Chapter Handbook/Chapter 4: Chapter Administration

 A chapter is free to adopt any additional procedure for authorizing expenses as long as it is also authorized by the treasurer (or leader) and documented.
 The treasurer (or leader) must, in addition to any bookkeeping required by local authorities, keep a list of expenses made.
 This list should be made public, preferably on the wiki.

 The recommended process for paying for chapter-related expenses is to prepay for the expense and submit the receipt through the OWASP reimbursement request form to get your money back.
 This is a standardized reimbursement procedure through for OWASP.
 When your request is submitted, a authorization request will be send to the appropriate chapter (leaders) for approval.
 You will not receive your reimbursement until the approval has been received.

-In case of doubt if an expense is in line with the OWASP principles, get advise from the Global Chapter Committee.
+In case of doubt if an expense is in line with the OWASP principles, get advice from the Community Manager.

 Money not Tracked by the Foundation

 Chapter leaders should not be accepting finances/funds through their own bank accounts.
 OWASP Foundation (US) and OWASP Inc. (Europe) have been created for the purpose of handling funds.
 Other countries have hired third party companies to handle their finances.
 If OWASP funds will be handled by a third party, notify the OWASP Foundation in advance to make sure any necessary paperwork is completed.

 If a sponsor pays a vendor directly (for signage, food, venue, etc.), then this is a transaction that the Foundation does not need to track.
 However, if the sponsor needs a receipt or record of the transaction (for tax or other purposes), the money WILL need to go through the Foundation.